 In addition to teaching high school, Dan also works as a test prep tutor, where he was recently nominated for tutor of the year, at a local newspaper.
 He is excited to be a member of the Clark School team, and can be found exploring overlooked corners of New England, writing up historically based articles for websites and publications.

-Michelle holds a Bachelors degree in Education and is only a few classes away from her Masters degree in Special Education.
+Michelle holds a Masters degree in Education.
 She has taught from Infants up to 6th grade since 2009.
-Prior to Clark school Michelle worked as a behavior specialist, particularly with children on the Autism spectrum since 2012.
-She still works with a home client on the weekends.
+Prior to Clark school Michelle worked as a behavior specialist, particularly with children on the Autism spectrum, since 2012.
+Michelle has also been teaching ESL online to students in China since May 2019.
 She started working at Clark in 2015 as a one-on-one aide.
 She loves working with students and has dreamed of being a teacher her whole life.

-When Michelle is not teaching at school she is teaching at home to her two young daughters.
+When Michelle is not teaching at school, she is teaching at home to her three children.
 Michelle enjoys spending time with her family, shopping online and getting lost in a good book.
 She also loves chocolate and could not live without it!

 Denise graduated from Boston University with a Bachelor of Arts degree in Biology, and additional coursework in psychology, sociology, and business development.
 In order to finance her education, she worked full-time for seven years in health care and real estate while taking courses at night, before she was able to attend college full-time.
 During college Denise was a substitute teacher, research intern, EKG Technician, and medical assistant at the Franklin Park Children’s Zoo.
 When her children were small, she co-taught a child development course at Wheelock College, Art at Notre Dame Children’s Class, and was a substitute teacher for a variety of classes at The Clark School.
 In addition, Denise established two small businesses (a cooperative art gallery, a baking business), and was business manager for a start-up medical device company.
 During the summer months, Denise tackles some major project in her 150 year old house that she has absolutely no business undertaking – hence the three-summer-old upstairs bathroom renovation.